alihimada/hire-me/job_descriptions/developer_extraordinaire.md

 - Website
 - An active hacker news, twitter, or reddit account (hopefully /r/programming or the like)

 We're more interested in how awesome you are, so please **don't forget to include something that shows your passion**.
-Once you have that, you can send it to X@Y.com, tweet us (@SomeHandle), or find us if you really want to impress us.
+Once you have that, you can send it to hiring@willetinc.com, or find us and really impress us.